takahitomiyamoto/heat-sfdx-common/README.md

 > login with JWT Bearer Flow.

 - params: authentication
-  - privateKey: local path of a private key file for a certificate added to a connected app
+  - privateKey: string | local path of a private key file for a certificate added to a connected app
-  - clientId: consumer key in a connected app
+  - clientId: string | consumer key in a connected app
-  - username: username of a login user
+  - username: string | username for login
-  - hostname: hostname of a login URL
+  - hostname: string | hostname fot login

 #### Example: